 Overview

-Elisabeth Meddin is an associate attorney based in WSHB's New York City office, handling toxic tort, construction, and general liability litigation.
+Elisabeth Meddin is a senior associate attorney based in WSHB's New York City office, handling toxic tort, construction, and general liability litigation.

 She earned her undergraduate degree in French Literature and Art History from George Washington University and her law degree from American University, Washington College of Law, where she graduated cum laude.
 While in law school, Elisabeth served as managing editor for the American University International Law Review and the president of the Business Law Society.
 She worked previously as a law clerk for Judge Kelly A. Waters in the New Jersey Superior Court and as an associate at a midsize law firm.